uri-library-data-services/iassist-preview/content/blog/iq-double-issue-384391-and-so-vol-392.md

 meta-analysis possible.
 The second issue is 39(2), and is all about
 data:  avoiding statistical disclosure, using data, and improving digital preservation.
-Although we usually post the full text of the Editor\'s Notes in the blog post, it seems lengthy to do that for both issues.
-You will find them, though, on the web site: the [Editor\'s Notes for the double issue](http://www.iassistdata.org/iq/issue/38/4 "Editor's Notes for Issue 38(4)/39(1)"), and the [Editor\'s Notes for issue 39(2)](http://www.iassistdata.org/iq/editor%E2%80%99s-notes-avoiding-disclosure-using-data-and-improving-digital-preservation "Editor's Notes for Issue 39(2)").
+Although we usually post the full text of the Editor's Notes in the blog post, it seems lengthy to do that for both issues.
+You will find them, though, on the web site: the [Editor's Notes for the double issue](http://www.iassistdata.org/iq/issue/38/4 "Editor's Notes for Issue 38(4)/39(1)"), and the [Editor's Notes for issue 39(2)](http://www.iassistdata.org/iq/editor%E2%80%99s-notes-avoiding-disclosure-using-data-and-improving-digital-preservation "Editor's Notes for Issue 39(2)").

 Michele Hayslett, for the IQ Publications Committee